6th - 8th Grades

 Our 8th grade year continues with the opportunity to be in 3 honors classes, and instead of a rotation period, most of our 8th graders take computer for a semester and Bible for a semester.
 Many of our students who are not in an athletic period opt for a visual or performing art during this year.
 We offer many choices in the visual and performing arts, including drawing, painting, photography, printmaking, drama, and choir.

 Athletics are offered throughout the Middle School experience.
 6th grade football, basketball and cheer are parent-coached events, and some of our junior varsity and varsity sports are offered to our 6th graders.
 These sports include cross country, volleyball, fast-pitch softball, archery, track, tennis and golf.

-MathCounts will be new to MRA in 2016-17.
-This will be a class offered to those who score within a certain range on a standardized test.
+MathCounts is a class offered to those who score within a certain range on a standardized test.
 There will be a class devoted to MathCounts, and the class deals with problem solving and other math problems.
 Competitions throughout the year will be held off campus.

 Many clubs are offered throughout the school year.
 These clubs meet during activity periods through the course of the school year, and some of these clubs include Hunting and Fishing, Memory Club, Image Club, and Board Brains.
 Youth Legislature is one of these clubs that meets during the school year, and the club does participate in a mock legislative process at the state capitol on a Friday and Saturday in April.

 At the end of our 8th grade year, we encourage each of our students to take part in a class trip to Washington, D.C.
 This trip provides a “capstone” to the Middle School experience, and it also affords our students opportunities to get to know some of their classmates in a different light, as well.